oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ]

 This applies for both, the comparison against the name and value.
-Also the value MUST NOT start with the reserved prefix `csaf_` except if the value is exactly `csaf_base`.
+Also the value SHALL NOT start with the reserved prefix `csaf_` except if the value is exactly `csaf_base`.

 This test does only apply for CSAF documents with the profile "CSAF Base".
-Therefore, it MUST be skipped if the document category matches one of the values defined for the profile other than "CSAF Base".
+Therefore, it SHALL be skipped if the document category matches one of the values defined for the profile other than "CSAF Base".

 #quote(block: true)[